IBM/Ansible-OpenShift-Provisioning/README.md

         - list options here
         - list options here
 * Step 7: When the playbooks for creating nodes run, watch them on the cockpit.
 When you see "< node-name > login" press "ctrl-C" and then "C" to continue.
 If you do not see the login prompt, press "ctrl+C" and then "A" to abort.
-* Step 8: approve certs... need more detail
+* Step 8: approve certs... need more detail here
 * Step 9: Shutdown and destroy bootstrap (or optionally convert bootstrap to worker node)
 * Step 8: Verify installation by running:
-        "./openshift-install --dir=/ocpinst wait-for install-complete" Step 9: ./openshift-install create cluster
+        "./openshift-install --dir=/ocpinst wait-for install-complete"
+* Step 9: ./openshift-install create cluster

 Tags:
 * setup = first-time setup of ansible